Salah Isa: Death

-He passed away on Monday, December 25, 2017.
+He died on Monday, December 25, 2017.
 The state institutions and their opposition alike mourned Salah Issa, as the Supreme Media Council, the Information Authority, the National Press Authority and the Journalists Syndicate referred to his national contributions that “affected In political life, he was a trade unionist who defended the freedom of the press.
 The Committee for the Defense of the Independence of the Press said in a statement that with the departure of the writer Issa, "the press group has lost one of the most important and prominent defenders of the profession over the past decades."

 At the end of 2019, the National Organization for Urban Harmony included Salah Issa's name in the "Live Here" project, in honor of the names of creators across generations.

 The book “Tales from the Notebook of Salah Issa” was published in 2021 by Dar Shams for Publishing and Media, by journalist writers Muhammad Al-Shamma and Hajar Salah.
 The book is located in 200 pages of large pieces.
 The book presents an intellectual, cultural and historical biography of the writer.
 His work as Chris' editor for the Cairo newspaper, and a chapter on the story of his acceptance as editor-in-chief of a newspaper speaking the mouth of the Egyptian Ministry of Culture, which some denounced as "one of the opposition's symbols."
 The chapter was titled "Did he really sell the case?"
 Salah Isa, politician and journalist, through testimonies from Hussein Abdel Razek, Helmy Shaarawy, Hassan Badawy, Ayman al-Hakim and others.

 Despite his death in December 2017, Salah Issa was the best-selling writer during the 2021 session of the Cairo International Book Fair, as many publishing houses competed to republish his books or discover other books he completed and did not publish.